citkane/fetchmanager/README.md

 const baz = await fm.fetch(
     "https://baz.domain.com/api/endpoint",
-    /* If the global `RequestInit` type definition is not compliant, then you can fool TS typing
+    /* If the global `RequestInit` type definition is not compliant, then force TS typing
      * Ensure that your global `fetch` is capable of accepting the non-standard shape */ { tls: { rejectUnauthorized: false } } as RequestInit, handlers,